A Beginner's Guide To A Wholefood, Plant-based Diet

 Rice Milk: Made from brown rice, it has a mild taste

-Plantbased Egg Substitutes:
+Plantbased Egg Substitutes

 Flaxseed or Chia Seed Eggs: mix one tablespoon of ground flaxseeds or chia seeds with three tablespoons of water to create a thick, egg-like consistency